OctopusDeploy/docs/docs/deploying-applications/index.md

 ## Deployment process

 Each project has a **deployment process**, which can be found on the **Process** tab of the project in the Octopus web portal.
 The deployment process is like a recipe.
-It defines the set of instructions that will be run repeatably each time the project is deployed.
-The deployment process can have one or more steps, and the steps can be ordered using the **Reorder steps** link.
+It defines the set of instructions that will be run repeatably each time the project is deployed.Â The deployment process can have one or more steps, and the steps can be ordered using theÂ **Reorder steps**Â link.

 ![](/docs/images/3048075/3277619.png)